frederic-perez/AmE-dictionary/data/idioms.md

 __make (one’s) day__ To cause one to feel very happy; to be a very positive highlight of one’s day. _When my neighbors surprised me with homemade chocolate chip cookies, it really made my day._
 __make (one’s) mouth water__
 __make (one’s) own way__ To advance or progress, especially through life, according to one’s own efforts, inclinations, or designs. _This country prides itself on letting people make their own way, relying on no one else’s work but their own._
+__make (one’s) skin crawl__ To cause one to feel disgusted, frightened, or unnerved. _Having to look at all those surgical photos made my skin crawl._
 __make (oneself or something) ready (for someone or something)__ To become or make something prepared for something or someone. _I don’t think I’ll have enough time to make myself ready for the gala this evening!_
 __make (oneself) useful__ To do something that is actively helpful or of assistance to others. _You know, instead of just sitting there watching TV, you could make yourself useful and take out the garbage._
 __make (perfect) sense__ _It makes perfect sense._